-At HKSTP, we want to turn great ideas into outstanding ideas.
+At HKSTP, we want to turn creative inspirations into outstanding ideas.

-But a concept that has the potential to change the world.
+However, a concept itself has the potential to change the world.

-We recognised the need to foster and nurture these early-stage technology startups, so our local talent have an opportunity to bring change on a global scale.
+We recognised the need to foster and nurture these early-stage technology startups, so our local talent can have the opportunity to bring changes on a global scale.

-The Corporate Venture Fund (CVF) was created for this sole purpose, and combines HKSTP’s resources with those of private investors.
+Created for this sole purpose, Corporate Venture Fund (CVF) combines HKSTP’s resources with those of investors in the private sector.

-With an initial HKD50 million earmarked for this goal, the CVF hopes to:
+With an initial HK$50 million earmarked for this goal, the CVF hopes to: